Imabari Shipbuilding: History

 First established in 1901, shipbuilding facilities in Ehime Prefecture were consolidated under the Imabari Shipbuilding name in 1942.

 Over its existence, Imabari has acquired some of its competitors, including, lately, in 2018, the Japanese shipbuilder Minaminippon Shipbuilding Co., Ltd. Minaminippon is based in Ōita Prefecture on the southern island of Kyushu, and was formerly controlled by the Mitsui group through its affiliates Mitsui Engineering & Shipbuilding Co., Ltd. (25 percent) and Mitsui O.S.K.
 Lines, Ltd. (24 percent).

 On January 1, 2021, Imabari Shipbuilding (with 51% of shares) merged into a new joint venture with Japan Marine United ('JMU') (with 49% of shares) named Nihon Shipyard, covering all ship types except LNG tankers.
 Nihon Shipyard is headquartered in Tokyo, with a staff of 500.
 In parallel, Imabari Shipbuilding bought 35% of JMU's capital.
 Nihon Shipyard designs, builds and promotes zero-emission vessels.

 The cooperation between these two Japanese companies make it one of the largest marine engineering and shipbuilding companies in the world.

+On January 2026, Imabari increased its shares in JMU to 60%.